Deep Insights into Cognitive Decline: A Survey of Leveraging Non-Intrusive Modalities with Deep Learning Techniques: Single Modality

 \subsection{Vision modalities}

 While most research on non-intrusive modalities focuses on audio and text, other relevant modalities can also offer valuable insights for detecting these disorders.
 Among these are image and video modalities, which together form our proposed visual modalities.
 The most relevant works within these modalities are shown in Table \ref{tab:others}.
 This table is structured by modality and further categorized by disease and dataset.
 It presents the year of publication, the methodologies used, and performance metrics such as accuracy and F1-Score.
-In this case, the RMSE is not reported, as none of the included works provide this information.
 The best results for each dataset are highlighted in bold.
 The methodologies are detailed in the following subsections according to the modality applied.
 These modalities are image and video.
+In this case, the RMSE is not reported, as none of the included works provide this information.
+This absence is partly due to the nature of the datasets and tasks addressed in these studies.
+Cognitive decline is not a binary state but rather a continuous process that varies in severity.
+As such, regression tasks based on cognitive assessment scores, such as those from the MMSE or MoCA, are highly relevant, as they enable the estimation of both the degree of decline and the overall cognitive functioning.

+Public datasets provided by TalkBank, such as DementiaBank or ADReSS, provide these continuous metrics, making them suitable for such analyses.
+In contrast, most vision-based studies rely on private datasets due to privacy concerns and limited availability.
+Additionally, the I-Connect dataset does not include cognitive assessment scores, further limiting its applicability to regression tasks.
+For these reasons, the works presented in this section do not report RMSE or any regression-based performance metrics.